Lucy-dot-dot/ssh-honeypot/README.md

 ## About

-A small SSH server that allows for advanced honeypot usage [0].
+A small SSH server that allows for advanced honeypot usage.
 This tool provides a fake command interface mimicking Ubuntu without any fear of malicious code execution, since no commands are actually executed.
-It also records all commands in a central database for later analysis [0].
+It also records all commands in a central database for later analysis.

 ## Features

 - Simulates an Ubuntu-like environment safely
 - Logs all attempted commands
-- Records authentication attempts (successful and unsuccessful) [2]
+- Records authentication attempts (successful and unsuccessful)
-- Tracks session information (start time, end time, duration) [2]
+- Tracks session information (start time, end time, duration)
-- Stores commands and activity in a database for analysis [2]
+- Stores commands and activity in a database for analysis
-- Provides fake system file contents (like `/proc/cpuinfo`) [3]
+- Provides fake system file contents (like `/proc/cpuinfo`)

 ## Usage